Barbara Bollier: Kansas House of Representatives

-Bollier's legislative career began in 2010 when Republican precinct committee members appointed her to replace Terrie Huntington who had been appointed to the Kansas Senate.
+Bollier's legislative career began in 2010 when Republican precinct committee members appointed her to replace Terrie Huntington, who had been appointed to the Kansas Senate.

-From 2010 to 2012 Bollier represented the 25th district as a Republican in the Kansas House of Representatives.
+From 2010 to 2012, Bollier represented the 25th district as a Republican in the Kansas House of Representatives.
 She represented the 21st House district from 2013 to 2017.

 Bollier did not have a Republican primary challenger in 2010 or 2012.
-In 2014 she faced Neil Melton, who received support from the conservative groups.
-Bollier won, 59 percent to 41 percent.
+In 2014 she faced Neil Melton, who challenged her from the right.
+Bollier won 59 percent to 41 percent.

 Kansas State Senate

-In May 2016, Bollier ran for the Kansas Senate 7th district, after state Senator Kay Wolf announced that she was retiring.
-Bollier won the seat by defeating Democrat Megan England, with 22,439 votes (54.3%) to 18,884 votes (45.6%).
+In May 2016, Bollier ran for the Kansas Senate 7th district after state Senator Kay Wolf announced that she was retiring.
+Bollier won the seat by defeating Democrat Megan England with 22,439 votes (54.3%) to 18,884 votes (45.6%).

 In July 2018, Kansas Senate President Susan Wagle removed Bollier as the Vice Chair of the Senate Public Health and Welfare Committee after she endorsed Democrat Tom Niermann's campaign for Congress.
 In the November 2018 election, Bollier supported the Democratic candidate for governor Laura Kelly over the Republican candidate, Secretary of State Kris Kobach.

 On December 12, 2018, Bollier changed her party affiliation to the Democratic Party, saying: "Morally, the party is not going where my compass resides.
 I'm looking forward to being in a party that represents the ideals that I do, including Medicaid expansion and funding our K–12 schools."
 Bollier said that the "breaking point" had been the Kansas Republican Party's inclusion of anti-transgender language in its platform.
 Bollier was one of three Kansas legislators to switch from the Republican Party to the Democratic Party in December 2018; the other two were state Representative Stephanie Clayton and state Senator Dinah Sykes.